-Isabel Seeger joined Ecologic Institute as an International Fellow.
+Isabel Seeger is working for Ecologic Institute as a Junior Researcher.
 Her research interests are water and maritime politics, biodiversity and environmental economics.
 Her mother tongue is German, she works in English, Dutch and French and is learning Russian and Brazilian Portuguese.

 Isabel supports the PONDERFUL project, which investigates how ponds can be used as nature-based solutions to climate change.
 Specifically, she works on EU policy evaluation, sustainable biodiversity finance and economic evaluations of demonstration pondscapes.
 She also contributes to the UNITED project on the development of multi-use platforms and consolidation of different activities in a marine and ocean space.
 Here, her focus lies on the German case study on the possibility of mussel and seaweed farming at an offshore windfarm.
 In addition, Isabel supports other marine research projects.